 The 3 Best Places to Find Teamwork Lesson Plans for Middle School

-With the growing focus on teaching soft skills in middle school, you’ve probably spent a lot of time searching for lessons and activity ideas.
+With the growing focus on teaching career readiness skills in middle school, you’ve probably spent a lot of time searching for lessons and activity ideas.

 Finding those lessons to teach middle school students about teamwork isn’t easy.